ptabasso2/nodethrift/README.md

 </br>

 What we actually see above is our two services producing spans that are stitched together.
 That is the result of the context being propagated from the client to the server.

-The yellow spans are those of the client and the context of the lower spans are being carried out through the rpc calls and are retried on the server end.
+The yellow spans are those of the client and the context of the lower spans are being carried out through the rpc calls and are retrieved on the server end.
 The spans generated on the server side then becoming child spans.

 This process implies changing the signature of the of the original methods so that for each method invocation we add an argument that contains the "carrier" that contains the span context to be accessed.

+This means that the IDL (.thrift files) and the code has to be adapted accordingly.

-Here is the method before the change
+Here is the method ***before*** the change

 ````javascript